sturlabragason/sturlabragason.github.io/_posts/2023-08-20-Goverment.md

 It's crucial to acknowledge this fundamental lack of choice and agency in our relationship with our governments.
 The time has come to question the terms of this involuntary contract and assess the true cost of our citizenship.

 ## III.
-A Vision for True Sovereignty: The Illusion of Government and The Reality of Servitude
+The Illusion of Government and The Reality of Servitude

 In the 21st century, modern governance increasingly resembles corporate servitude, operating more like an inefficiently run private company than a democratic institution for public well-being.
 This viewpoint strips away the facade of democracy and efficient public service, revealing an underlying reality of control and limitation.